Bicester and Woodstock: Constituency profile

 The Bicester and Woodstock constituency is located in Oxfordshire and covers parts of the Cherwell and West Oxfordshire local government districts.
 It is predominantly rural and agricultural and contains the towns and villages lying to the north of Oxford.
 The largest settlement in the constituency is the market town of Bicester with a population of around 37,000.
-Other settlements include the small town of Woodstock and the villages of Eynsham and Kidlington.
+Other settlements include the small towns of Woodstock and Kidlington and the village of Yarnton.

 Bicester is a historic town and is home to Bicester Village, a popular tourist and retail destination.
 Residents of the constituency have a similar ethnic makeup to the country as a whole and are considerably wealthier than the national average.
 Both Bicester and the constituency's rural areas elected primarily Liberal Democrat councillors at the most recent local council elections in 2024.
 The constituency is estimated to have voted marginally in favour of remaining in the European Union in the 2016 referendum.